byllc/mms_irc_bot/README.md

 ## A IRC Bot to forward messages to MMS
+  This is a very simple wrapper around Pony and Cinch.
+As it was just quickly abstracted from a one off script it still needs some tests but the base functionality works.

 # Why?
   Because as a team lead I am not always in front of my computer but we use IRC as our centralized method of communication.
   This lets me know that someone is trying to ping me.